 - Jeremy Rifkin, the author of the 2014 book “The Zero Marginal Cost Society: The internet of things, the collaborative commons, and the eclipse of capitalism” refers to the system with a more market-based terminological slant as a 'Zero-Marginal Cost Society'.

-- We also sometimes observe the system we propose being referred to as: a sustainable society; a pro-social economy; a need fulfillment society; an intentional community (although it is unlike any of the intentional communes that have existed among modern society); circular economy; an abundance-based community; a resource-based abundance economy; an adaptive and optimized living system; a post-scarcity society (if "scarcity" refers to resources, then this term is a misnomer because resources are still finite; if "scarcity" refers to humanity's ability to meet all human needs, then it is not a misnomer); a natural resource economic system; a blue-zone community; and, an up-to-date walking community garden city.
+- We also sometimes observe the system we propose being referred to as: a sustainable society; a pro-social economy; resource-based society, a need fulfillment society; an intentional community (although it is unlike any of the intentional communes that have existed among modern society); circular economy; a teal society; an abundance-based community; a resource-based abundance economy; an adaptive and optimized living system; a post-scarcity society (if "scarcity" refers to resources, then this term is a misnomer because resources are still finite; if "scarcity" refers to humanity's ability to meet all human needs, then it is not a misnomer); a natural resource economic system; a blue-zone community; and, an up-to-date walking community garden city.

 - There will likely be other, and possibly more accurate, names for this societal system emerge as we all learn more.